ClaudeZsb/muddoc/docs/source/descriptions/003_tables.rst

 In the configuration file ``mud.config.ts``, each key-value pair in ``tables`` defines a table.
 The key of the pair determines the table's name, while the value is an object containing other configuration items for the table, mainly including the definition of table fields and primary keys.
+All systems will be registered in the namespace named by ``namespace`` field.

 In the autonomous world defined by Mud, a table is a type of resource, and each resource is identified by a unique ``ResourceId``.